RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 .suid_bash-4.4$
 ```

-I tried putting sudo in front of the run for bash but James' password is not the same as the ssh backdoor or what the password was previously (whenevernoteartinstant).
+I tried putting sudo in front of the bash execution, but james' password is not the same as the ssh backdoor or what the password was previously (whenevernoteartinstant).

-Unfortunately, we still do not have permissions but this file might be able to escalate us somehow.
+Unfortunately, we still do not have permissions but this file might be able to escalate us, we need to check if it has the proper SUID.

 If we run ls -lah on the home directory, we see that .suid_bash is exactly what we need to get root.
-It looks like it was installed by the hacker.
+It looks like it was implemented by the hacker.

 ```
 -rwsr-sr-x 1 root  root  1.1M Jul 22  2020 .suid_bash